Singapore

 Net operating losses

 Loss carryover, including unutilised tax depreciation allowance, is unlimited, provided shareholdings in the loss-making corporation have not changed beyond 50% of the total number of issued shares.
-Additionally, for tax depreciation allowances to be carried forward, the same trade needs to be continued.
+Additionally, for tax depreciation allowances to be carried forward, the same trade or business needs to be continued.
 The tax authorities may exercise discretion to allow carryover of tax losses and unutilised tax depreciation even when there has been a change in shareholding beyond 50%, absent any tax avoidance motives.
 Tax losses retained pursuant to the exercise of such discretion may only be deducted against income from the same trade or business in respect of which the losses arose.

 Losses and tax depreciation of up to SGD 100,000 incurred by the company in the current year can be carried back for one year.
 The carryback of losses and tax depreciation is subject to the continuity of shareholding test, and additionally the same trade test applies for the carryback of tax depreciation.